-VOTE: Best of Savannah HOMES 2019 - Savannah Magazine
+VOTE: Best of Savannah HOMES 2020 - Savannah Magazine

-For the past 18 years, savvy locals have counted on Savannah magazine’s annual Best of Savannah survey for reader recommendations on the city’s best dining, retail and services.
-Eleven years ago, we kicked off the BEST OF SAVANNAH HOMES, a readers’ choice survey dedicated to the city’s architectural beauty and the experts who care for it.
+For the past 19 years, savvy locals have counted on Savannah magazine’s annual Best of Savannah survey for reader recommendations on the city’s best dining, retail and services.
+Twelve years ago, we kicked off the BEST OF SAVANNAH HOMES, a readers’ choice survey dedicated to celebrating the city’s architectural beauty and the experts who care for it.

 When the refrigerator needs repair or the guest room needs a remodel, we all look to our friends and neighbors for referrals.
 So we’re asking you, our readers, to share you local referrals for Savannah’s best home professionals.
 Your neighbors will thank you!